Alpha-lacrim/Alpha-lacrim/README.md

 - 👀 I’m interested in Cybersecurity, AI and video games

-- 🌱 I’m currently learning and not working
+- 🌱 I’m currently learning and not working but I'd like to

-- 📫 You can reach me via telegram @Alpha_Lacrim or my e-mail Alpha.Lacrim@gmail.com

 - 😄 Pronouns: He/Him